atomicframeworks/xStorage.js/README.md

 <br>
 ## Delete
-Delete a single property or all properties <br><br>
+Delete a single property or all properties from cross-domain localStorage.<br><br>
-Syntax - `xStore.delete(property)` <br>
+Syntax - `xStore.delete(property)`<br>
-Returns - A Promise or deferred object that allows you to chain .then() function calls. <br>
+Returns - A Promise or deferred object that allows you to chain .then() function calls.<br>
-Resolves - An object containing all properties and values. <br>
+Resolves - An object containing all properties and values.<br>

-Passing a string or number for the property will delete that specific property from the cross-domain localStorage object. <br>
+Passing a string or number for the property will delete that specific property from the cross-domain localStorage object.<br>
 Passing undefined or null will delete all properties from the cross-domain localStorage object.

 ##### Example